Psylar87/Psylar87/README.md

 =============================
 New to the programming thing but super excited!
 -----------------------------------------------------------------------
-### Feel free to share your wisdom, help me stay on course, or simply connect for a fun tech discussion!
+Feel free to share your wisdom with me!

 ### Learning
 <p align="left">